ANSWERS TO FREQUENTLY ASKED QUESTIONS

 Lubricants are a mixture of base oils and additives.
 These are carefully selected and skilfully blended to enable the oil to provide maximum protection for your engine.

-The additives include dispersants, detergents, anti-wear additives, friction modifiers, antioxidants, anti-foam additives, and corrosion inhibitors, viscosity index improvers, pour point depressants, and more.
+The additives include dispersants, detergents, anti-wear additives, friction-modifying, antioxidants, anti-foam additives, and corrosion inhibitors, viscosity index improvers, pour point depressants, and more.

 The base oils can be mineral, synthetic or a combination of them: